✈️ Capital One Venture X: The Simplest Premium Travel Card

 Lounge Access

 Priority Pass — unlimited visits for cardholder + 2 guests.
 1,300+ lounges globally.
-Capital One Lounges — currently in DFW, DEN, IAD.
-Las Vegas and JFK coming.
-These are Centurion-caliber lounges — full hot food, premium bar, showers, spa services.
-Not "better than most Priority Pass."
-They compete directly with Amex Centurion at half the price.
+Capital One Lounges — currently in DFW, DEN, IAD, with Las Vegas and JFK coming.
+High-quality product — full hot food, premium bar, showers, spa services.
+Better than most Priority Pass lounges, but fewer locations than Centurion and a different network entirely.
+If your home airport has one, it's a standout perk.
+If not, you're on Priority Pass.
 Plaza Premium Lounges — additional access on top of Priority Pass.

 Authorized users: $125/year.
 They get their own card, earn 2x on everything, and get full lounge access (Priority Pass + Capital One Lounges).
 Still a strong deal compared to most premium card AU fees.